jgdigitaljedi/video-game-db-supplemental-data/readme.md

 ### Misc (Special directory)

 - games banned in various countries with the reason for the ban
+- Game Boy Advance cartridges with built in devices
+- Game Boy cartridges with built in devices
+- Game Boy Color cartridges with built in devices
 - GameCube broadband adapter compatible games
 - N64 Expansion Pak games
 - N64 Rumble Pak games
 - NES Black Box games
 - NES hang tab games
+- Nintendo DS cartridges with built in devices
 - Nintendo DS Rumble Pak games
 - PC Engine/TurboGrafx-16 games that are enhanced on the SuperGrafx
 - platforms/consoles that play burned disks without modification